 …and the applicant is offered to be redirected to an alternative application for Quebec residents, which makes no mention of any signup bonus at all.

-It’s a great time to sign up for the card as a new customer or incorporate the offer into your ongoing MBNA strategy as you aim to build up your Alaska Mileage Plan balance and book one of their sweet spots before the program implements changes in the future.
+It’s a great time to sign up for the card as a new customer or incorporate the offer into your ongoing MBNA strategy as you aim to build up your Alaska Mileage Plan balance and book one of their high-value travel.